Tips for Dealing with Medicare for Plastic Surgery

 - Medicare typically only covers plastic surgery procedures relating to function or reconstruction.

-If Medicare doesn’t cover a procedure – You lose any potential heath fund rebates as well.
+If Medicare doesn’t cover a procedure – You lose any potential health fund rebates as well.

 - Health Funds will only provide coverage if there’s a Medicare Number involved with your procedure.